Cattle drives in the United States: Movement of cattle

 During the 1850s, emigration and freighting from the Missouri River westward also caused a rise in demand for oxen.
 In 1858, the firm of Russell, Majors and Waddell utilized about 40,000 oxen.
 Longhorns were trained by the thousands for work oxen.
 Herds of longhorns also were driven to Chicago, and at least one herd was driven all the way to New York.
 The gold boom in California in the 1850s also created a demand for beef and provided people with the cash to pay for it.
 Thus, though most cattle were obtained from Mexico, very long drives were attempted.
 Even the Australians began cattle drives to ports for shipment of beef to San Francisco and, after freezing methods were developed, all the way to Britain.
 In 1853 the Italian aristocrat Leonetto Cipriani undertook a drive from St. Louis to San Francisco along the California Trail; he returned to Europe in 1855 with large profits.

+In 1853-1854, together with his business partner, Washington Malone, Tom Candy Ponting drove the first herd of Texas Longhorn cattle from Texas to New York City, the longest cattle drive in American history.

 In the early years of the American Civil War, Texans drove cattle into the Confederate states for the use of the Confederate Army.
 In October, 1862 a Union naval patrol on the southern Mississippi River captured 1,500 head of Longhorns which had been destined for Confederate military posts in Louisiana.
 The permanent loss of the main cattle supply after the Union gained control of the Mississippi River in 1863 was a serious blow to the Confederate Army.

 The war blocked access to eastern markets.
 During the Civil War, the Shawnee Trail was virtually unused.
 Texas cattle numbers grew significantly in that period, and after the war could not be sold for more than $2 a head in Texas.
 By 1866 an estimated 200,000 to 260,000 surplus cattle were available.

 In 1865 at the end of the Civil War, Philip Danforth Armour opened a meat packing plant in Chicago known as Armour and Company, and with the expansion of the meat packing industry, the demand for beef increased significantly.
 By 1866, cattle could be sold to northern markets for as much as $40 per head, making it potentially profitable for cattle, particularly from Texas, to be herded long distances to market.